mhagander/pg_githooks/README.rst

 commitmsg, tagmsg, branchmsg
   set to 0 to disable generating this type of message.
-If unspecified or set to anything other than 0, the mail will be sent. attacharchive set to 1 to attach a complete .tar.gz file of the entire branch that a commit was made on to the email.
+If unspecified or set to anything other than 0, the mail will be sent. excludebranches set to a comma separated list of branch names that will *not* get commit messages sent for them (such as a CI branch or so).
+Branch creation and removal messages are still sent for such branches (assuming *branchmsg* is enabled). attacharchive set to 1 to attach a complete .tar.gz file of the entire branch that a commit was made on to the email.
 Only use this if the git